4gungnand/Cpp-Py-3D-polygon-creator/README.md

-# CppGL-3d-polygon-creator
+# Description
-Program to create a 3d object using OpenGL library
+Program to create a 3d object using OpenGL graphics library in C++ and  Python